mohamedhassan218/DesignPatternsWithNode/README.md

 # Design Patterns in Node.js
 This is a simple implementation to almost all design patterns in Node.js.
-In this repo we've two parts, the first part include the general design patterns used in all programming languages and the second one contain patterns that used specifically in Node.js.

-If you found any problems to learn the main idea of a specific pattern, you can get help using this insightful [`playlist`](https://www.youtube.com/playlist?list=PLlsmxlJgn1HJpa28yHzkBmUY-Ty71ZUGc)
+If you found any problems to grasp the main idea of a specific pattern, you can get help using this insightful [`playlist`](https://www.youtube.com/playlist?list=PLlsmxlJgn1HJpa28yHzkBmUY-Ty71ZUGc)

 Feel free to explore, contribute, and adapt the code as needed.